nnstreamer/nnstreamer/tools/tracing/README.md

 * https://github.com/RidgeRun/gst-shark/

 #### How to compile the GstShark code
-In this section, We assume that you use Ubuntu linux distribution.
+In this section, we assume that you use Ubuntu linux distribution.
 This guide is written on Ubuntu 16.04 distribution.
 ```bash
 $ sudo apt install libgstreamer1.0-dev
 $ sudo apt install graphviz libgraphviz-dev